-You can create a valuation point for a particular fund NAV type that nominates both:
+You can create a valuation point (VP) for a NAV type in a particular fund that nominates both:

 An

-effectiveAtdatetime marking the closure of the current accounting period and simultaneously the opening of the next period.A
+effectiveAtdatetime marking the closure of the current accounting period for that NAV type and simultaneously the opening of the next period.A

-You should use a valuation point when you strike a NAV or generate other financial reports.
+You should use a VP when you strike a NAV or generate other financial reports.

 Methods